KieronKretschmar/MentorGG_SteamUserOperator/README.md

 ## When is steam data updated?
 When steam data is requested for multiple users, all their data is updated if at least one of them can not be served from cache.
-Expiry date for redis is set to 14 days at default, but can be overwritten by setting the environment variable EXPIRE_AFTER_DAYS to the desired number of days (e.g. "7").
+Expiry is defined by setting the environment variable EXPIRE_AFTER_DAYS to the desired number of days (e.g. "7").

 ## Usage
 Since usage of the Steam Web Api is limited to 100.000 daily calls some measures need to be taken: